p32929/portfolio-v2/README.md

 3. Clone the repository using `git clone YOUR-REPOSITORY-URL`
 4. To modify the First Visible page infos (Like your name, image etc), edit `src/Others/MainItems.js` file.
 5. To modify everything else, edit `src/Others/GlobalVariables.js` file constants.
 For instance: Skills are in the `skills` constant.
-6. To deploy the WebApp, Run this command: `npm run deploy` or `yarn deploy`
+6. To deploy the WebApp, Run this command: `npm run deploy`

 Volla!!
 Now, you can check your portfolio LIVE version in the `homepage` URL (`https://your-github-username.github.io/`).
 Github may take a while to update the `github page` into your `homepage` URL.